Ham's Redemption: Description and analysis of painting

-Background: Whitening (Branqueamiento) and eugenics in Brazil
+Background: Whitening (Branqueamento) and eugenics in Brazil

-In the nineteenth century, the idea of society "whitening" (Portuguese: branqueamento) spread in Brazil, as an ideology which sought to erase black features from the Brazilian population.
+In the nineteenth century, the idea of "whitening" society (Portuguese: branqueamento) spread in Brazil, as an ideology which sought to erase black features from the Brazilian population.
 During the first decades of the twentieth century, industrialization, immigration and urbanization brought a more pessimistic and nationalistic view to the country.
 The two world wars brought the expansion of nationalism, combining the idea of race with the construction of nationalities.

 In Europe, the idea of eugenics was held and disseminated by various scholars, including Francis Galton in 1883.
-Galton, a cousin of Charles Darwin, claimed that natural selection was also valid for humans.
-His belief was that intellectual capacity was not individual, but hereditary.
-His project analyzed the family trees of approximately 9,000 families, and came to the conclusion that non-handicapped white people displayed the best intellectual and social "performances" compared to those of other races and ethnicities.
-This pattern was based on the racialist thesis that the Europeans were the possessor of the greatest beauty, civilizational competence and health when compared to the "other races", the black (African), "red" (Indigenous) and "yellow" (Asian).
+Galton, a cousin of Charles Darwin, attempted to apply the principles of natural selection to human society.
+His belief was that intellectual capacity was hereditary.
+He analyzed the family trees of approximately 9,000 families, and came to the conclusion that non-handicapped white people displayed the best intellectual and social "performances" compared to those of other races and ethnicities.
+This pattern was based on the racialist thesis that the Europeans had greater beauty, civilizational competence and health than the "other races", namely black (African), "red" (American Indigenous) and "yellow" (Asian) people.

 The earliest records of eugenics in Brazil appeared at the end of the first decade of the nineteenth century.
 In 1917, the physician and pharmacist Renato Kehl, was responsible for expanding and disseminating eugenics in Brazil.
 Kehl believed that the only way for the country to thrive was through a project that focused on the predominance of the white race and the whitening of the black population.
 In addition to segregation by skin color, his discourse also supported the exclusion of the disabled (either physical or mental) from society.
-He also defended the sterilization of criminals, the regulation of a prenuptial examination (to ensure that the bride was a virgin), examinations to ensure divorce if the woman had "illegitimate children" or had proven hereditary defects in her family, compulsory eugenic education in schools and test to measure mental capacity in children 8 to 14 years old.
+He also defended the sterilization of criminals, the regulation of a prenuptial examination (to ensure that the bride was a virgin), examinations to ensure divorce if the woman had "illegitimate children" or had proven hereditary defects in her family, compulsory eugenic education in schools, and tests to measure mental capacity in children from 8 to 14 years of age.
 Kehl presented his thoughts in various congresses, and had an impact on groups of teachers, physicians and adherents of racial hygiene.
-Thus, in 1918, was founded the first eugenic society of Latin America, the Eugene Society of São Paulo (SESP).
-Some well-known names were part of the group: Arnaldo Vieira de Carvalho, Olavo Bilac, Alfredo Elli, Belisário Penna, Vital Brazil, Arthur Neiva, Luís Pereira Barreto, Antonio Austregésilo, Juliano Moreira, Afrânio Peixoto and Monteiro Lobato.
+In 1918, first eugenic society of Latin America, the Eugene Society of São Paulo (SESP), was founded.
+Some well-known members of the group included Arnaldo Vieira de Carvalho, Olavo Bilac, Alfredo Elli, Belisário Penna, Vital Brazil, Arthur Neiva, Luís Pereira Barreto, Antonio Austregésilo, Juliano Moreira, Afrânio Peixoto and Monteiro Lobato.